atreeon/Brighton-Cycle-Lanes/README.md

 It supports uploading KML / KMZ files, if anyone wants the KML / KMZ files can be added into github and history tracked.

+Etiquette
+--
+Only constructive criticism
+Always be respectful to one another
+No mention of politics and partys here
+No bullying

 Current Maps
 --
 #### Atreeon